-- BCom (Accounting Sciences) or equivalent SAICA-accredited degree with an average of 57% for Auditing, Financial Accounting, Financial Management and Taxation on 3rd year level, and - At least 53% for Auditing Financial Accounting Financial Management and Taxation on 3rd year level. - The above to be passed in the year immediately preceding the postgraduate diploma year. - Undergraduate degree must be completed in a maximum of four years.
+- BCom (Accounting Sciences) degree or equivalent; - Average of 57% for Auditing, Financial Accounting, Financial Management and Taxation on 3rd year level, and - At least 53% for Auditing, Financial Accounting, Financial Management and Taxation on 3rd year level.
+To be passed in the year immediately preceding the postgraduate diploma year. - SAICA accredited degree.